 - a.
 Dressage Seat Equitation (Walk Trot Canter) - i.
 To be judged both ways of the ring at the walk, trot, and canter.
 The Rider only is being judged.
-Riders will be judged on seat, hands, legs, feet, position, balance and control of mount.
-Suitability of horse to rider shall be considered. - ii.
-No more than 25 riders may be asked to canter at a time, at the discretion of the judge. - b.
+Riders will be judged on seat, hands, legs, feet, position, balance, and control of mount.
+Suitability of horse to rider shall be considered. - b.
 Walk Trot Dressage Seat Equitation - i.
 To be judged both ways of the ring at the walk, and trot.
 The Rider only is being judged.
-Riders will be judged on seat, hands, legs, feet, position, balance and control of mount.
+Riders will be judged on seat, hands, legs, feet, position, balance, and control of mount.
 Suitability of horse to rider shall be considered. - ii.
-Exhibitors are prohibited to enter any dressage class that will be asked to canter. - c.
+Exhibitors are prohibited from entering any dressage class that will be asked to canter. - c.
 Walk/Jog Western Dressage Seat Equitation on the Rail - i.
 To be judged both ways of the ring at the walk, working jog.
 The Rider only is being judged.
 Riders will be judged on seat, hands, legs, feet, position, balance and control of mount.
 Suitability of horse to rider shall be considered. - ii.
 The jog is to be ridden sitting. - iii.
-This class cannot be combined with a walk/jog/lope classes. - iv.
-Exhibitors are prohibited to enter any dressage class that will be asked to lope or canter. - d.
+This class cannot be combined with a walk/jog/lope class. - iv.
+Exhibitors are prohibited from entering any dressage class that will be asked to lope or canter.

+- d.
 Western Dressage Seat Equitation on the Rail - i.
 To be judged both ways of the ring at the walk, working jog, and lope.
 The Rider only is being judged.
-Riders will be judged on seat, hands, legs, feet, position, balance and control of mount.
+Riders will be judged on seat, hands, legs, feet, position, balance, and control of mount.
 Suitability of horse to rider shall be considered. - ii.
 The jog is to be ridden sitting. - iii.
-This class cannot be combined with walk/jog class. - iv.
-No more than 25 riders may be asked to lope at a time, at the discretion of the judge.
+This class cannot be combined with a walk/jog class.